2-Guys-1-Code/2guys1code/poker/README.md

     * all players check, reach the end, compare hands (no money in the pot, game will go on forever)
     * all players go all-in, reach the end, compare hands (winner takes all, game ends)
     * all players go all-in, reach the end, compare hands (TIE! split the pot) (2-way & 3-way tie)
+    * first player goes all-in, all others fold.
+No comparison, only player left wins
     * all players raise small, then call when they don't have enough chips to raise
-    * first player bets, all others fold.
-No comparison, only player left wins

 Ability to record/replay a game